Event Notices, Updates or Corrections: . . . .

 There are eight awards that were issued by Department of Oregon for activities one usually associates with American Legion.
 They included Honor Guard Award, Community Service Award, Newsletter Award and Public Relations Award.
 Post Chaplain helps make sure that activities undertaken reach public attention thru media contacts.
 Chaplain and Post Commander also work with the Honor Guard to render military style memorial functions at Willamette National Cemetery as well as other sites.

 Special award recognition was carried out on October 3rd at a scheduled DEC meeting held at Post 51 in Lebanon, Oregon.
 Headlined for recognition by Department of Oregon were (1) Legionnaire of The Year, Post 180 Commander, Michael Wilson, (2) Milwaukie Teacher of The Year, Eric Schenk, and (3) Law Officer of The Year, Brad Walther.
-These three awards will be covered in a later post on this web site.
+These three awards are posted below.